Once you've gotten past the login screen, you will likely be confronted with this as your desktop:

 /dev/sda11 /mnt/Media hfsplus defaults 0 0

-sudo mac-fdisk -l(that's l for list).
+Put tabs between all the entries, not spaces.
+You can look up your own partition numbers by running "sudo mac-fdisk -l" (that's -l for list).
 They're either going to be /dev/hdaN or /dev/sdaN.
 And if you want read/write access to hfsplus volumes, you need to do a few extra things.
-First, make sure journaling is turned off on your OS X partition (does not apply to OS 9 partitions).
+First, make sure journaling is turned off on your OS X partition (OS 9 partitions don't have journaling).
 Then install

-sudo mount -t hfsplus -o remount,force,rw /your/mountpoint
+sudo mount -t hfsplus -o rw,user /dev/sdaN /mnt/yourmountpoint

 sudo cp /etc/yaboot.conf ~/yaboot-bak.conf